Is it really a spider?

 Spider Species Identification

-When a new species of spider is first discovered, researchers professionally describe it and draw diagrams of the tiny details that make that spider unique.
-These diagrams are incredibly detailed and meticulously drawn to exactly match the spiders’ parts; they are not “rough sketches.”
-The most important areas that are drawn are the fully-developed reproductive organs, which means the epigynum of the female spider and the pedipalp of the male (see images below for location of those organs on the spider’s body).
+When a new species of spider is first discovered, researchers professionally describe it and, using microscopes, draw diagrams of the tiny details that make that spider unique.
+These diagrams are incredibly detailed and meticulously drawn to exactly match the spiders’ parts; they are not rough sketches, by any means, and would not be helpful if they were.
+The most important areas that are drawn are the fully-developed reproductive organs, which means the epigynum of the adult female spider and the pedipalp of the adult male (see images below for location of those organs on the spider’s body).
 Those organs of the spider are unique to each species.
-They are a sort of lock and key system, one that is as unique as our fingerprints are.
+They are a sort of lock and key system, one that is just about as unique as our fingerprints are.
 For many species, an examination of both the outer and the inner structures of the female’s epigynum is necessary, which means an actual dissection must take place at some point.
-Even more difficult, some species are haplogyne, meaning they have no outer epigynum, and they have to be dissected to begin with.
-Colors and patterns of many spiders can be extremely variable, whereas genital structures typically remain a constant across most specimens of the same species.
-We say “most” there because, even still, there are some species that exhibit variation even in their genitalia, and that’s something you come across as you grow more experienced with identification… it’s yet another thing making species level spider identification difficult.
+The colors and patterns of many spiders can be extremely variable, whereas genital structures typically remain a constant across most individuals of the same species, which is why they are the most dependable and accurate way to identify a spider.
+We say “most” there because, even still, there are some species that exhibit variation even in their genitalia, and that’s something you come across as you grow more experienced with identification… it is yet another thing making species level spider identification difficult.
 In recent times, we have the help of DNA sequencing, but even that can be problematic.

-Learning how to use the Catalog to your advantage is actually quite easy.
+Learning how to use the Catalog to your advantage is actually pretty easy.
 Under each species entry, you will see below it a list of publications that contain information on it.
 The more recent the paper, the more likely it is to be helpful… but some out-dated papers may be the only ones available, so they’ll have to do.
 A random example of the citation you will see under a species would be: Levi, 2002: 557, f.
 287-290.
 This is the author’s last name followed by the publication year and the pages and figures that correspond to the species in question.
-Now go to the bibliography section (via the link at the top of the page) and click the link that contains the publication year (in this case, 2000-2004).
+Now go to the bibliography section (via the link at the top of the World Spider Catalog website) and click the link that contains the publication year (in this case, 2000-2004).
 Scroll to the 2002 section and find Levi in the alphabetical list.
 You will see: Levi, H. W. Keys to the genera of araneid orbweavers (Araneae, Araneidae) of the Americas.
 J. Arachnol.
 30: 527-562.
-Now you have the citation for the paper you need to find.
+Now you have the citation for the paper you need to find!
 Track down the publisher and find the article (J. Arachnol. means the Journal of Arachnology; eventually you’ll get used to the abbreviations you come across and know what they all mean).
 Sometimes this requires purchasing of the paper from the publisher unless you have free institutional access offered by your university, lab, or local library (or you have a personal subscription).
-Fortunately, papers published by the Journal of Arachnology are typically free to download (here’s the one we used in the example), as are those from the American Museum of Natural History, Harvard’s Museum of Comparative Zoology, Psyche, etc. Many others can be found online for free download, you just have to search for them.
-Sometimes you will find one website trying to sell the paper and another giving it away for free… so always do a lot of searching before you pay for a paper.
-Try out online archives such as the Biodiversity Heritage Library, Internet Archive, and BioOne, which house countless documents available for free viewing and even download (use scientific names for your searches or you won’t find much).
-As a last resort, after checking the publisher’s website, online archives, and any other places you can think of, try searching for the paper’s title in Google Scholar.
-Sometimes this will reveal websites where the paper is being hosted for free, which may even be the webpage of the paper’s author or their affiliated university.
+Fortunately, most papers published by the Journal of Arachnology are typically free to download (here’s the one we used in the example), as are those from the American Museum of Natural History, Harvard’s Museum of Comparative Zoology, Psyche, etc. Many others can be found online for free download, you just have to search for them.
+Sometimes you will find one website trying to sell the paper and another giving it away for free… so always do some extra searching before you pay for a paper, but be careful not to download from any risky sites or any that might be violating copyrights.
+Try out free online archives that have digitized countless publications, for example the Biodiversity Heritage Library or Internet Archive.
+There are also various journal repositories and digital libraries that are not free, but that you may be able to get free access to through your local library or university affiliation, so check around.
+Places like BioOne, JSTOR, or Cambridge University Press, just to name the first few that come to mind, are all massive repositories of various journals.
+Also, simply try searching for the paper’s title or a keyword in Google Scholar.
+Sometimes this will reveal websites where the paper is being hosted for free, which may even be the webpage of the paper’s author or their university.
+Once you are experienced enough and have decided to invest some money into your new spider hobby or profession, what may happen is that you just choose to maintain memberships to all the journals that you know spider literature is published in so, as a paid subscriber, you get access to all of them, either online, in print, or both.

 With experience, you’ll also learn that species level identifications done on adult male spiders are typically much easier than on adult females.
 Female epigyne areas, as mentioned earlier, will typically require dissection and sometimes a process called “clearing” in order to accurately identify them.
 The male pedipalp, on the other hand, is fairly straight forward; normally no dissection is necessary at all (besides the simple act of removing the left pedipalp from the main body of the spider).
 Also, the epigyne area on a female can often be covered in so much hair that the structures you need to see are completely obscured.
 You could spend an hour trying to remove the hairs, only to see that you still have to dissect the epigynum anyways!
-In specimens that have already been submerged in alcohol for a length of time, the hairs can usually be gently scraped off, which is much easier than trying with scissors or a scalpel.
+In specimens that have already been submerged in alcohol for a while, the hairs can usually be gently scraped off with one of your dissection tools, which is much easier than trying to literally cut them off of a fresh specimen.
 The structures of the male pedipalps, in contrast, are never obscured by any hair.
 You do need to view the palp from as many directions as possible, though.
 Some structures are not seen in a purely ventral view; you also need to check the lateral views (turning it on its side), as well as any other view that the literature you’re using requires.
 Sometimes you need to view it from the perspective of the palp’s tip in a way similar to checking a pool cue for straightness.
-Under a microscope, use indirect light so that it will create shadows that best bring out the shape of the structures.
+Under a microscope, use relatively indirect light so that it will create shadows that best bring out the shape of the structures.